bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETPASTECONVERTENDINGS <https://www.scintilla.org/ScintillaDoc.html#SCI_GETPASTECONVERTENDINGS>`_

+.. method:: editor.replaceRectangular(text) -> int

+   Replace the selection with text like a rectangular paste.

+   See Scintilla documentation for `SCI_REPLACERECTANGULAR <https://www.scintilla.org/ScintillaDoc.html#SCI_REPLACERECTANGULAR>`_

 .. method:: editor.selectionDuplicate()

    Duplicate the selection.
 If selection empty duplicate the line containing the caret.